OpenMined/syft-repoverse/README.md

 ### Local Development

-- Tests mount client data to `./clients/` instead of `~/.syftbox/clients` for isolation
+- Tests mount client data to `./sandbox/` instead of `~/.syftbox/clients` for isolation
 - Uses `docker run` commands directly instead of docker-compose for clients to avoid conflicts
 - Each client runs in its own container with unique names and ports
-- The `./clients/` directory is gitignored for test isolation
+- The `./sandbox/` directory is gitignored for test isolation and is recreated when the test harness starts

+Each running SyftBox client bind-mounts its `/root/SyftBox` tree into `./sandbox/{email}/SyftBox`, so you can browse datasites directly on the host.
+The `just setup` step wipes and recreates the sandbox whenever you spin up the test environment from scratch.

 ### CI/CD